real-logic/aeron/aeron-archive/README.md

 =====
 The Archive is backed by 3 file types, all of which are expected to reside in the `archiveDir`.

- -  **Catalog (one per archive):** The catalog contains fixed length (1k) records of recording descriptors.
+ -  **Catalog (one per archive):** The catalog contains records of recording descriptors.
 The descriptors can be queried as described above.
-Each descriptor entry is 1k aligned, and as the `recordingId` is a simple sequence, this means lookup is a dead reckoning operation.
- Each entry has a header (32 bytes) followed by the RecordingDescriptor, the header contains the encoded length of the RecordingDescriptor.
 See the codec schema for full descriptor details.

  - **Recording Segment Files (many per recorded stream):** This is where the recorded data is kept.
  Recording segments follow the naming convention of: `<recordingId>-<segment base position>.rec`